machin2e/cli/README.md

 ## Contribute

+To jump right in, [join the Waffle board](https://waffle.io/gesso/gesso/join) used to manage the project's development.

 If you want to contribute, you might find GitHub's [Open Source Guides](https://opensource.guide/) useful.
 For example, there's a guide on [code of conduct](https://opensource.guide/code-of-conduct/) for open source projects.
 The repository for the guides is at ([GitHub](https://github.com/github/opensource.guide#readme)).
 You can find more about [the anatomy of an open source project](https://opensource.guide/how-to-contribute/#anatomy-of-an-open-source-project) and GitHub's [community profiles](https://help.github.com/articles/viewing-your-community-profile/), too.